Early Career Working Group

 Clinical and Research Fellowships

-The NMD4C hosts an EC members page, where job postings, funding opportunities, and upcoming webinars are shared along with EC blog submissions from our members.
+The NMD4C publishes early-career blogs from our members.
 The blogs represent an opportunity for EC researchers and clinicians to describe their unique journey in the neuromuscular field and to share what inspired them to pursue their work.

 Ongoing Work

-The EC group will continue to provide leadership opportunities to EC clinicians and researchers by inviting EC members to chair and/or present at NMD4C webinars, and have EC representation on the majority of working groups.
+We will continue to provide leadership opportunities to EC clinicians and researchers by inviting EC members to chair and/or present at NMD4C webinars, and have EC representation on the majority of working groups.
 The EC group will also publish one EC blog or profile monthly to help introduce EC researchers and clinicians to the neuromuscular community.
-To further provide opportunities for connection, the NMD4C will host two early career events or forums in 2022.
-As in 2021, the EC team will aim to secure sustainable funding for clinical neuromuscular fellowships and postdoctoral research fellowships through ongoing partnerships with MDC and the CSCN.
+We will aim to secure sustainable funding for clinical neuromuscular fellowships and postdoctoral research fellowships through ongoing partnerships with MDC and the CSCN.